Named by Best Lawyers as Philadelphia "Lawyer of the Year" for Litigation - Labor and Employment (2019).

 Ms. Diamond is also a member of Pepper’s Food and Beverage and Cannabis Industry groups and advises clients in these industries on their unique labor and employment needs, including workplace counseling, noncompete and labor union agreements.

 Ms. Diamond is a New Jersey Superior Court Rule 1:40 qualified mediator and is included on the roster of court-approved mediators.
-In addition to her practice, Ms. Diamond serves as an adjunct professor at Drexel University Kline School of Law.
+Ms. Diamond previously served as an adjunct professor at Drexel University Kline School of Law.

 Prior to joining Pepper, Ms. Diamond was director of human resources and operations for a not-for-profit charitable organization, where she was responsible for all human resources issues for more than 1,000 employees and contract administration for the agency’s union.
 She also was general counsel of a national retail optical company, where she oversaw the company’s employment law matters, negotiated commercial contracts and managed the litigation docket.
 Previously, Ms. Diamond served as a law clerk for a federal judge in the Southern District of New York, and also worked at several large law firms in New York City, Philadelphia and New Jersey.